desprit/tg-ai-connector/README.md

 1. OpenAI through [Official API](https://beta.openai.com/docs/introduction)
    - Dall-E
    - ChatGPT
+   - Text Completion
 2. Replicate through [Replicate](https://replicate.com)
    - Midjourney
    - Stable Diffusion
    - Other networks

+Relicate offers many different networks.
+Initially I was only using image generation but recently discovered a [text-to-speech network](https://replicate.com/openai/whisper/api).
+Since you need to provide an audio to it, the easiest way I found is to use "reply" in your Telegram chat.
+Basically you select an audio message, reply to it with `/a` command (or whatever command you chose for the `openai/whisper` integration) and optionally provide language, for example `/a de`.

 # Usage